danionescu0/robot-camera-platform/README.md

 # 2. The second usecase is a object/face following robot

-The robot will follow an object of a specific color color and size threshold.
+The robot is able to follow

+- objects of a specific color
 A demo video is available on [youtube](https://youtu.be/z9qLmHRMCZY)

+- a known face

-First install dependencies using pip, the installation process will be quite slow
+First install dependencies using pip, the installation process will be slow.
+You may need to manually compile opencv to the required version 3.4.2.
+For this purpose see this tutorial https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/ and be sure to replace 3.3.0 with 3.4.2

 ````
 sudo pip3 install -r /home/pi/robot-camera-platform/navigation/requirements.txt